GiorgioMorales/giorgiomorales.github.io/content/post/Univariate-SR/index.md

 We developed a new approach to SR that generates univariate symbolic skeletons—abstract representations of mathematical expressions that capture the structural relationship between variables and responses.
 Our method focuses on isolating and modeling these relationships individually, which allows for a more accurate understanding of each variable's influence.

-You can find our paper "Univariate Skeleton Prediction in Multivariate Systems Using Transformers" [here](https://giorgiomorales.github.io/publication/morales-univariate-2024/).
+This post focuses on our paper "[Univariate Skeleton Prediction in Multivariate Systems Using Transformers](https://giorgiomorales.github.io/publication/morales-univariate-2024/)".
 By leveraging a regression neural network and a novel Multi-Set Transformer model, we process synthetic data to identify these univariate skeletons.
 Our experimental results demonstrate that this approach not only improves the accuracy of the learned skeletons but also outperforms existing SR methods, including those based on genetic programming and deep learning.

 In this blog post, I'll walk you through the key ideas behind our method and its potential implications for SR.